sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice Exam Answers.md

 5. *According to Bennett, which assumption of the causal argument – left unstated in Papineau’s original presentation – are physicalists in a position to reject?
 (1 mark)*
+Exclusionism.
+An effect *can* have two distinct causes without being overdetermined

 6. *What is the counterfactual conditional that, on Bennett’s view, is either false or vacuously true if physicalism is true.
 (A counterfactual conditional is a statement of the form ‘had x occurred, then y would have occurred’, where ‘x’ is some nonactual state of affairs.)*

 7. *Explain why, according to Bennett, dualists – or, at least, dualists who concede the other premises in the causal argument – not able to take the same attitude that physicalists do toward the truth value of this counterfactual.*